E3SM-Project/datasm/docs/Managing_E3SM_Data_Publication_v0.5.md

     . . .
 ```

-The "Datasize" (in TB) serves to avoid initiating a transfer when insufficient local space
+The "DataSize" (in TB) serves to avoid initiating a transfer when insufficient local space
 would exist to receive the data.

 NOTE:  The field "NATV_LINK" is a placeholder employed only in the HTML version of this table.